 Freezing Avocados – the How To's

 This is the easiest way to go about freezing avocados.
-Simply cut your avocados in half lengthwise, put them on a plate or tray, spritz each half with some lemon (or lime) juice.
+Simply cut your avocados in half lengthwise, peel them (either before or after cutting), put them on a plate or tray, spritz each half with some lemon (or lime) juice.
 You don’t need to douse the avocados, but you do want to make sure that you are pretty much coating them.

 A good rule of thumb would be about 2 tsp lemon or lime juice per each large avocado, or 1 tsp for each small one.
 You can of course use fresh squeezed lemon juice, but I LOVE this Organic Lemon Juice.
 I get mine in a HUGE double pack at Costco (see, I told you that I'm all about bulk everything!)

 Place the avocado halves in a plastic storage bag and press as much of the air as possible.
 If you really want to get all of the air out, you can use a food saver system.
 I've had my eye on these and would love to know if you all find them to be a great addition to a frugal kitchen, or just one more gadget that doesn't get used much.

 Some frugal folk have recommend this alternative to the Food Saver System….putting a straw into a Ziploc bag, then sucking the last bit of air out of the bag before sealing…..I haven't tried it yet so I'd love to hear thoughts on this as well!

 UPDATE – 3/19/18.
 A fan on my Facebook page just shared that she heard that water works just as well for keeping avocados from browning.
 I haven't tried this when freezing avocados yet but it might work!

 If you'd rather go an extra step to protect your avocados from browning due to air exposure, you can dice your avocados and toss them with lemon juice.
 Then place the dices in a Ziploc Bag or use a food saver system to get as much of the air out as possible.

 You can then use the dices in any recipes calling for avocados.